mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 | ----------- | ------- | ------------------------------------------------------------ |
 | `Success`   | Boolean | The value is `true` if the embeddings request was successful.
 The value is `false` if an error occurred or a validation failed. |

-To construct the input for the microflow, see [OpenAI helper microflows](#helper-microflows).
+To construct the input for the microflow, see [OpenAI exposed microflows](#exposed-microflows).
 Each `DataChunk` will be enriched with the corresponding embedding vector that was returned in the API call: the microflow `Embeddings_Execute_ListInput` already takes care of mapping the result onto the correct `DataChunk` entities and the operation itself only returns a `Success` Boolean.

 ##### 4.3.3.3 Embeddings (Advanced) {#embeddings-advanced-technical}